-Players may voluntarily enter duels with weapons that can stab, such as swords and rapiers, as long as A) they consent to it, B) it is an isolated duel between two opponents, and C) the weapons used are approved by a Herald.
+Cored weapons, like swords and daggers, cannot be used to stab in combat.
+However, players may voluntarily enter duels with weapons that can stab, such as swords and rapiers, as long as they consent to it, it is an isolated duel between two opponents, and the weapons used are approved by a Herald.
 This is a combat mechanic used only for controlled duels.